mosarrat28/CSE712/6 Bonus/Modern Natural Language Processing in Python/Modern Natural Language Processing in Python summary.md

 ###### Stage 2: Data pre processing

+- Load data from drive, the data do not have any headers.
+- Declare engine as python Encoding as laton1

+0 indicates negative sentiment
+1 indicates positive sentiment

+- Data cleaning

+Get rid of the unnecessary columns (data.drop id, date, query, user)

+Clean tweets
+Each tweet -> strings

+- Use a regex to
+  -get rid or retweet
+  -Get rid of links
+  -get rid of numbers
+  -get rid of white  spaces

+- Set data lebels to 0 and 1s

+- Tokenization
+  Sentence -> list of number
+  Cleaned data now changed into input sequences.
+-  Padding
+  Find the maximum length of the sentences and pad all other sequences to post.
+  Split data to test and train by using random function.

 ###### Stage 3: Model

+Deep convolutional NN

-Embedding layer
+- Embedding layer

-Conv layers - Bigram, trigram, fourgram
+- Conv layers - Bigram, trigram, fourgram

-Dense layers
+- Dense layers

-dropout layer (to avoid overfitting)
+- dropout layer (to avoid overfitting)

-Last dense layer - a sigmoid function is used as binary classification is done
+- Last dense layer - a sigmoid function is used as binary classification is done

 ###### Stage 4: Application